About Kathmandu

 Money-Saving Tips:

-- Booking Timing: Book accommodations and flights in advance for better deals.
+- Booking Timing: Book accommodation in advance for popular months like October and November to secure better rates.

 Local Payment Customs and Tipping Practices: